George Stephenson: Locomotives

-Cornishman Richard Trevithick is credited with the first realistic design for a steam locomotive in 1802.
+Cornishman Richard Trevithick is credited with steam engine research and development, leading to what has been variously described as "the first steam-powered passenger vehicle", or "his first high-pressure steam locomotive", in both cases referring to his unveiling and testing of the "Puffing Devil" (or simply, "Puffer") on 24 December 1801.
+This was a result of his refinements of the steam engine of James Watt toward "strong [high pressure] steam", Watt believing this direction of development too dangerous.
+Evident from both accounts is that this first strong steam "locomotive" operated without tracks, because it was three years later that Trevithick was successful in producing a steam engine that operated on rails.
 Later, he visited Tyneside and built an engine there for a mine-owner.
 Several local men were inspired by this, and designed their own engines.

 Stephenson designed his first locomotive in 1814, a travelling engine designed for hauling coal on the Killingworth wagonway named Blücher after the Prussian general Gebhard Leberecht von Blücher (It was suggested the name sprang from Blücher's rapid march of his army in support of Wellington at Waterloo).
 Blücher was modelled on Matthew Murray's locomotive Willington, which George studied at Kenton and Coxlodge colliery on Tyneside, and was constructed in the colliery workshop behind Stephenson's home, Dial Cottage, on Great Lime Road.
 The locomotive could haul 30 tons of coal up a hill at 4 mi/h, and was the first successful flanged-wheel adhesion locomotive: its traction depended on contact between its flanged wheels and the rail.